kartikn9/kartiknamburi.github.io/README.md

             <div class="nine columns main-col">
                 <h2>About Me</h2>
                 <p>
-                  I am Bikumalla Prudhvi Raj born on 22nd December 1997 hailing from Guntur, Andhra Pradesh, India.
+                  I am Kartik Namburi born on 21st December 1991 hailing from Bhimavaram, Andhra Pradesh, India.
 Graduated from ISB with MBA in IT &amp; Strategy.
-		Finished my Undergrad from the National Institute of Technology Goa from the department of Computer Science and Engineering.
+		Finished my Undergrad from the National Institute of Technology Warangal from the department of Civil Engineering.
-		I commenced working in Reliance Industries as Machine Learning Engineer right after my Undergrad.
+		I commenced working in Thermax Limited as Machine Learning Engineer right after my Undergrad.
 		I moved to Oracle India for the role of IT Consultant and was awarded fast-track promotion to Senior Application Developer.
 		I relish to travel and had visited 23 states in India.
 		Goa and Andaman are my favorite spots.
 I profoundly relish to solve puzzles and solve maths puzzles during my leisure.